Online Therapy during the Crisis

 In addition to social work training, I have 5 years of post-graduate training in psychoanalysis, as well as dozens of hours of post-graduate training in treating trauma and PTSD, cognitive behavioral therapy and schema therapy.
 I specialize in addressing depression, anxiety, ADD, and personality disorders.
 I continue to improve myself as a clinician with training and regular consultation with veteran clinicians.

-Originally from the South Side of Chicago, I started film school where I soon realized I was interested in real life stories and how narrative has profound psychological effects.
+Originally from the South Side of Chicago, I started film school where I soon realized I was interested in real life stories and how stories tell us who we are and where we want to go.
 I began studying philosophy and literature and was drawn to finishing a degree in French and a year of study at the Sorbonne in Paris.
-Once I returned to Chicago I began volunteering as an interpreter for psychotherapy with francophone political asylees from Africa who were survivors of torture.
+Once I returned to Chicago I began volunteering as an interpreter for psychotherapy with French-speaking political asylees from Africa who were survivors of torture.
 This was the beginning of my path toward becoming a psychotherapist.
-From my time working with people from different cultures I learned a valuable lesson about psychotherapy: the person in need of help always comes before your psychological theories.
-Collective cultures often value the therapeutic power of close relationships rather than consulting a professional.
-I learned to value humanism and to remain skeptical of psychiatry as the only cure for trauma and mental health issues.
+From my time working with people from different cultures I learned a valuable lesson about psychotherapy that has always stuck with me: the client always comes before your psychological theories.
+For example, more collective cultures often value the therapeutic power of close relationships rather than the strange idea of seeing a professional (who is a stranger).
+I learned to value humanism and to stay open-minded about what works for people in their own way.

 I moved to New York City just after 9/11 where I started community organizing work with the International Trauma Studies program and the Downtown Community Resilience project while volunteering as an extern with the Bellevue/NYU Program for Survivors of Torture.
 I continued community organizing as a “day job” while completing my degree in social work.
 Part of my training involved an internship with the Veterans Administration providing psychotherapy for combat veterans.
 As a mental health consultant I traveled in a team to Iraq as part of an NGO project to train mental health providers the fundamentals of trauma treatment.